MicrosoftDocs/power-platform/power-platform/alm/move-from-unmanaged-managed-alm.md

    - Consider building a tool to generate the base solution.
 The tool can include a master exclusion list of tables and columns owned by current development teams.
    - The base solution will be the first solution converted as managed on all environments except the base development environment.
 No other solutions will be added to the base development environment.

-5. Build a Common solution
+5. Build a common solution
    - This solution contains components that are shared across apps.
-   - Obtain sign-off from every solution owner that their components will not be included in the common solution.
-It is important to pay close attention to avoid layering complexities.
+   - Obtain sign-off from every solution owner that no components exclusively owned by their app will be included in the common solution.
+This is an important clarification that can help you avoid layering complexities.
    - The common solution will be the second solution converted to managed in all environments except the base and common development environments.

 6. Use a wave conversion model.